macloo/python-adv-web-apps/docs/flask_db2.rst

    :caption:

-The only code that talks to the database is in line 36.
+The only code that “talks” to the database is in line 36.

 1. ``socks`` is a new variable.
 We assign to it the data we are pulling from the database.
 2. ``Sock.query`` refers to the class we built, Sock, starting on line 21.
 We are querying the table specified in that class.